-When glycogen stores have been exhausted, usuallyafter 10-12 hours, the body willstart to burn fat.
-Reduced opportunities to consume food (and thus raise blood) sugar means more opportunity for the body to exhaust its storage and instead burn fat.
+When glycogen stores have been exhausted, the body will start to burn fat.
+Reduced opportunities to consume food, and thus raise blood sugar, means more opportunity for the body to exhaust its storage, and instead burn fat.

 It may be good for your heart

-Onestudy suggests that there may be similar mechanisms involved in building cardiovascular wellness with fasting just as one might with regular exercise.
+One study suggests that there may be similar mechanisms involved in building cardiovascular wellness with fasting, just as one might expect with regular exercise.
 When we exercise, we build cardiovascular health by stressing and testing the heart, lungs and circulatory system.
 Fasting places stress on these systems and forces them to get stronger in response in a similar way.

 It may help prevent Alzheimer’s and other neurodegenerative diseases

 When autophagy is disrupted, nervous system tissue, including the brain, can be affected.
 While the mechanisms are still largely unknown, one thing scientists agree can help promote autophagy is food restriction.
-Limiting intakeupregulates autophagy in many organs, including the liver and the brain.
-A2010 study showed that short-term fasting led to noticeable increases in neuronal autophagy--that means the brain was actively cleaning up and removing waste materials more effectively than when the subject was eating normally.
-Less waste material in the brain, specificallyamyloid plaques that are linked to Alzheimer’s Disease, may mean a lower chance of developing neurological conditions or impairments.
+Limiting intake regulates autophagy in many organs, including the liver and the brain.
+A 2010 study showed that short-term fasting led to noticeable increases in neuronal autophagy--that means the brain was actively cleaning up and removing waste materials more effectively than when the subject was eating normally.
+Less waste material in the brain, specifically amyloid plaques that are linked to Alzheimer’s Disease, may mean a lower chance of developing neurological conditions or impairments.